 - Run the analytics and detect the AgentTesla RAT

 Each section of the notebook has comments.
-We invite you to email us: [email protected].
+We invite you to email us: [email protected] or submit issues on the Github repo.
 We look forward to your questions and suggestions for making this notebook easier to understand and deploy.

-Now, we invite you, to log in to the community edition or your own Databricks account and run this notebook.
+Now, we invite you, to log in to the community edition or your own Databricks account and run this notebook series.
 We look forward to your feedback and suggestions.

 - Go to databricks community edition